MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 Use `ethereum.sendAsync({ method: 'eth_requestAccounts' }, callback)` instead.
 :::

-Requests that the user provides an ethereum address to be identified by.
+Requests to view the user's Ethereum address.
 Returns a promise of an array of hex-prefixed ethereum address strings.

 ### ethereum.send(payload, callback) (DEPRECATED)